speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 Once you internalize this mental model, TableGen transforms from a mysterious obstacle into a practical tool.
 You'll start using it not because you have to, but because it makes certain tasks genuinely easier.

-The next tutorial moves beyond passes to defining custom dialects—where TableGen becomes even more valuable.
+The next tutorial moves beyond passes to defining custom dialects, where TableGen becomes even more valuable.

 ## Next Steps